 2. According to Psychology, Chewing gum surprisingly keeps you focused while taking part in a memory challenge.

-3. Sounds unbelievable but the high heels were worn by women nowadays were popularly worn by men in the 10th century as they believe it made it easier to ride their horses.
+3. Sounds unbelievable but the high heels worn by women nowadays were popularly worn by men in the 10th century as they believe it made it easier to ride their horses.

 4. Looks funny but taking a shower can boost your creativity.

 5. Water is very good and essential for the body but drinking too much water can be detrimental to humans as it can cause Water Intoxication or Hyponatremia.

 6. The temperature of the sun is around 15 million degrees Kelvin but shockingly the hottest temperature ever recorded in the world is believed to be about 2 billion degrees, Kelvin.

 7. Sounds crazy but Hot water freezes faster than cold water because warm containers are believed to conduct heat better than cold containers.

 8. Looks pretty fashionable now but the bowler hat was originally used as a safety helmet to protect riders from branches and other obstacles.